Naveed (album): Recording

 The band described the recording sessions for Naveed as "a huge learning experience".
 Prior to recording, the band embraced a more primitive punk style with very simple chords and had limited technical experience in the studio.
 Mike Turner found that he lacked the technical proficiency to play the melodies and chord changes he heard in his head.
-"That was a problem," acknowledged Maida, "We really had to pull up our socks during the sessions -- we all got better in a hurry."
-The band's desire for musical advancement and the help from veteran producer Lanni helped guide them through the process.
+"That was a problem," acknowledged Maida, "We really had to pull up our socks during the sessions -- we all got better in a hurry.
+Taggart used a Rogers Drums “Dynasonic” snare drum throughout the recording process, noted for its very loud and distinct sound on the album. " The band's desire for musical advancement and the help from veteran producer Lanni helped guide them through the process.
 For three months, the band lived together, recording at Arnyard Studios and laboring over song arrangements with minimal interference by Lanni, who would show up briefly to make suggestions.
 "When we got in the studio he was able to direct us on the equipment and how to use the room, but he never imposed anything".
 Bassist Chris Eacrett told the Ottawa Citizen in 1995, that "he always had suggestions but we made the final decisions."
 Every written song would be taken through multiple musical arrangements before being committed to tape.
 "There's nothing on the album we didn't want there," says Mike.
 "If we didn't feel a song suited the setting we'd created, it was dropped.
 We recorded this as an album.
 There is no filler."
-For unknown reasons, the last song "Neon Crossing" almost didn't make the final cut for the album.
+For unknown reasons, the last song "Neon Crossing" almost didn't make the final cut for the album, though according to a 2014 interview from Maida, he stated that he was “just never happy with the song”, and “lyrically it’s not finished in a way”.
 Another song that remains unreleased from this era, titled "One By One" was registered with the CMRAA.